|Teaching method||Contact hours|

 RSO-30806 The Sociology of Farming and Rural Life; SDC-30306 Sociological and Anthropological Perspectives on Development; ENP-31806 Globalization and Sustainability of Food Production and Consumption; SDC-32806 Sociology in Development: Towards a Critical Perspective.

-The course aims to provide a theoretical, empirical and methodological understanding of place-based development processes, with an emphasis on agro-food, rural and regional dynamics in urbanizing societies.
-It builds upon several BSc and MSc courses (see courses mentioned above under 'assumed prerequisite knowledge).
+The course aims to provide a theoretical, empirical and methodological understanding of food provisioning and place-based development in urbanizing societies.
+It builds upon several BSc and MSc courses (see courses mentioned above under 'assumed knowledge on').

-This course will, on the one hand, deepen and integrate themes and topics as well as theoretical concepts and perspectives of these courses, and on the other hand elaborate on topics (empirically and theoretically) such as socio-spatial differentiation processes, place-based development paths, alternative food geographies, sustainable place-shaping, place branding, food citizenship, food movements and urban food provisioning.
+This course will, on the one hand, deepen and integrate themes and topics as well as theoretical concepts and perspectives of these courses, and on the other hand elaborate on emerging topics and themes (empirically and theoretically) such as socio-spatial differentiation processes, urban-rural relations, place-based and placeless food, alternative food geographies, food citizenship, social food movements, diverse food economies, and food utopias.
 By presenting and discussing recently completed and on -going research projects a wide range of research methodologies will be introduced.

-As such this course acquaints students with the most important scientific theoretical perspectives and paradigms of agro-food dynamics and rural and regional transformation processes and their social, political and academic context.
+As such this course acquaints students with the most important scientific theoretical perspectives and paradigms of place-based development and food provisioning and their social, political and academic context.
 In doing so the course presents a comprehensive framework for a thorough analysis of the heterogeneous and multidimensional character of socio-spatial transformation processes.
 Within that framework the on-going scientific and policy debates about food provisioning and place-based development fall into place.

 In addition to a thorough and in-depth elaboration of these debates, food provisioning and place based development practices will be analysed.
-This is among others achieved through research presentations by PhD students, analysis of case studies from current and recently completed research projects, movies and excursions.
-As a result students come to understand the methodological questions and need of trans- disciplinary to deal with the multiple facets of food provisioning and place-based development dynamics.
+This is among others achieved through research presentations by PhD students, analysis of case studies from current and recently completed research projects, and short movies and video clips.
+As a result students come to understand the conceptual and methodological challenges involved in studying the multiple facets of food provisioning and place-based development dynamics.

 After successful completion of this course students are expected to be able to: